neveleneves/auto-calc-price-wordpress/README.md

 # AutoCalcPriceDocPlugin.Wordpress
-Auto calculation price for printing DOC/PDF documents on your Wordpress website
+Auto calculation price for printing DOC/PDF documents on your Wordpress website **Use this plugin - for free.**
 ____
 ## Short description of plugin
 This project is for convenient calculation printing cost PDF/DOCX documents.
 This plugin will be useful to the owners of print shops and is able to make it easier for clients to work with the website and also save them time.